Robert Wishnick: Life

 Robert Wishnick was born in the village of Kolchino, Kaluga Governorate of the Russian Empire, the youngest child to father Eli Wishnick, a Talmudic scholar and part-time rabbi, and mother Minnie Wishnick.
 Robert's father and his eldest brother emigrated to the United States in 1896, and Robert and his mother followed them in 1898.
 At the age of seven, Wishnick severely broke his right arm in an accident, and as there were no specialists available in the area to treat a break that complex, half of his arm had to be amputated.

 Focusing more on intellectual rather than physical pursuits from then on, Wishnick, while in high-school, won a one-year scholarship to the Armour Institute of Technology (now Illinois Institute of Technology).
 While in college, he put himself through school with income from working as a salesman.
 He earned his degree in chemical engineering in 1914, started working as a chemist with the American Magnesium Products Company, served as a night clerk of a cigar stand in his spare time, and continued working on a law degree from Chicago's Kent College of Law during nights.
 He received his law degree in 1917, but would never actually practice law in life.

 Wishnick's early career in chemistry is notable for a perilous incident during his first employment with the American Magnesium Products Company, which was reselling floor wax, complementing its own line of magnesite floor materials.
 Wishnick's belief was that the company should produce its own floor wax, and in pursuit of this goal he started working on developing his own blend.
-While boiling the mixture on the factory floor, Wishnick got distracted, and as a result the mixture boiled over and lead to an uncontrollable blaze which burned the whole factory and an adjacent warehouse to the ground.
+While boiling the mixture on the factory floor, Wishnick got distracted, and as a result the mixture boiled over and led to an uncontrollable blaze which burned the whole factory and an adjacent warehouse to the ground.